github/securitylab/CodeQL_Queries/cpp/Chrome/README.md

 ### `commons.qll`:

-Mostly contain general enchancements to the standard QL library and some Chromium specific, but still general material.
+Mostly contain general enhancements to the standard QL library and some Chromium specific, but still general material.
 For example, because the operators `->` and `=` are often overloaded in Chrome, this somehow upsets the usual `getQualifier` and `Assignment` in QL, so two general methods, `getQualifier` and `GeneralAssignment` are implemented to take these into account.
 Other useful predicates are `constructionCall` and `polyConstructionCall`, which identify all the constructor calls, as well as constructions via `make_unique` and `MakeRefCounted`. `make_unique` works fine in code search, but not `MakeRefCounted`.
 Neither will work on vanilla QL, where you just end inside the standard library.

 ### `collections.qll`: